 In the past, cultures that practiced arranged marriages almost viewed it as a business, bonding two families together through their children.
-There usually was some mutual benefit to be gained by these families, and marriage would essentially cement this relationship.
+There usually was some mutual benefit from these families, and marriage would essentially cement this relationship.

-Typically, the man and woman are from a similar caste (which is a type of social stratification).
-When a potential mate gets identified, they have analysis through many religious rituals, most important of which is seeing if the birth charts are suitable (matching of horoscopes).
-These horoscopes are far more detailed than their Western counterparts, taking into consideration the exact time of birth, stars, etc.
+Typically, the man and woman are from a similar caste (a type of social stratification).
+When a potential mate gets identified, they have analysis through many religious rituals, the most important of which is seeing if the birth charts are suitable (matching of horoscopes).
+These horoscopes are far more detailed than their Western counterparts, considering the exact time of birth, stars, etc.

 If the horoscopes have an appropriate compatibility match, then the union is given the green light to go ahead.
 If the groom is of a desirable occupation, like my father, the bride’s family will usually provide a larger dowry (gift/contribution).

 My father received a small house as a dowry.

 Despite these marriages' non-romantic circumstances, in India, these marriages tend to be stable, and divorce is typically unheard of.
 Whether this is because of the intense family pressure to keep the marriage alive or whether or not it is that the couple is a perfect match is debatable.

 But by all accounts, I believe my father and mother did have a great marriage of over 19 years before he passed away.

 When did the marriage fall apart?
 In your view, what was the cause?

 I foolishly caved in to the pressures of my mother to find a “nice Indian girl.”
 She was afraid that, once I finished residency and became an attending with the significant jump in salary, I would never want to settle down, and the chances of me marrying within my race would diminish dramatically.